worldcoin/orb-software/orb-supervisor/README.md

 # Running tests

-Integration tests are spawned with telemetry, but logs are by default surpressed.
+Integration tests are spawned with telemetry, but logs are by default suppressed.
 To enable logs in tests run with:

 ```sh